JorPoon/Sprint-Challenge-Applied-Javascript/README.md

 5. What is a component?

+A component is a resuable collection of codes consisting of construtor functions that can help us create similar elements that share the same functions and style.

 ### Git Set up

 * [ ] Fork the project into your GitHub user account